godsdammit/Auto-Design-Whitepaper/README.md

 ## Abstract

 This is a working prototype of a whitepaper on the development of an application that incorporates professional designer's 3d models into a geolocated property registration system.
+This system is to be configured to automate the use of digital design data to facilitate automated design.

 ## Contents